kingparra/hpfp/08_-_recursion/notes.rst

   factorial 0 = 1
   factorial n = n * factorial (n - 1)

+..
+"Base case" is first mentioned in 8.2, paragraph 5, **"Let's look at some broken code to introduce the concept of a base case:"**.

+   paragraph 7, sentence a **"The way we can stop a recursive expression is by having a base case that stops the sel-application to further arguments."**, sentence c **"Here's what that looks like for factorial:"**.

 Recursive functions are comprised of two categories of input cases: base cases and recursive cases.
 A recursive function can contain any number of base cases, but must have at least one recursive